 Professional creative tools are environments built over years by teams of programmers and mathematician-artists.
 This is just me and my li'l ol' supercomputers.
 Shucks.
 I mean, I haven't “shipped” a lot yet.
 Or even fully battle hardened any of it.
 But something I have learned so far that I hoped would be true: getting rid of the friction means I can almost competently learn about and practice doing something in many more fields than my non-AI self ever would or probably could.
 Maybe that's the Dunning-Kruger in me.

 These apps, this cluster of components, are an argument about software design made by a human using software.
 What happens when a curious and determined designer with no programming ability but some domain expertise, strong aesthetic convictions, and a willingness not to sleep, directs an AI to build an entire creative practice in code?
-About thirty applications so far, half a million lines, and an ecosystem that maintains, critiques, and extends itself.
+A bunch of applications so far, half a million lines, and an ecosystem that maintains, critiques, and extends itself.

 Draw-with-image, not prompt-to-image.
 A blank rectangle that waits for your first mark to dirty it up.
 350-term design vocabulary, pressure-sensitive canvas, voice input.
 Every stroke is a commitment and every inference is a provocation.